 - 2.5.4.1 HREC members who have a conflict of interest related to any research protocols that the HREC is about to consider will refrain from participating in any discussion of the protocol or related matters, except to the extent necessary to provide relevant factual information requested by the chair.
-Unless requested by the chair to provide such information to the HREC, the HREC member with a conflict of interest will leave the meeting during the discussion and voting process.
-The outcome of the committee decision in the absence of the recused member will NOT be discussed upon return of the member concerned but may be conveyed after closure of the meeting. - 2.5.4.2 All reviewers will sign a COI declaration which is part of the protocol review form.
-HREC members assigned as a primary or secondary reviewer for a protocol or related matters, with respect to which a conflict of interest has been identified, will notify the chair so that the protocol can be reassigned. - 2.4.5.3 In the event that the conflict of interest involves the chairperson, he or she will appoint the vice-chairperson, or another member as acting chairperson (with approval of the committee).
-The acting chairperson will conduct the meeting, for the remainder of the discussion, of the item in question.
+Unless requested by the chair to provide such information to the HREC, the HREC member with a conflict of interest will leave the meeting during the discussion and voting process i.e. will not be counted toward the quorum.
+The HREC member's absence will be documented in the minutes with the indication that a conflict of interest was the reason for the absence.
+The outcome of the committee decision in the absence of the recused member will not be discussed upon return of the member concerned but may be conveyed after closure of the meeting. - 2.5.4.2 All reviewers will sign a COI declaration which is part of the protocol review form.
+HREC members assigned as a primary or secondary reviewer for a protocol or related matters, with respect to which a conflict of interest has been identified, will notify the chair so that the protocol can be reassigned. - 2.4.5.3 In the event that the conflict of interest involves the Chairperson, he or she will appoint the Vice-Chairperson, or another member as acting Chairperson (with approval of the committee).
+The acting Chairperson will conduct the meeting, for the remainder of the discussion, of the item in question.